Geography of stress: Impacts of ocean acidification along the California Coast

 Healthy Coastal Ecosystems

-This project aims to understand ecosystem and social vulnerability associated with ocean acidification on the California coast, with an integrated study of human communities, oceanographic variability, and thresholds for key species.
-The study will synthesize several oceanographic and ecological datasets on the effects of ocean acidification and other stressors for harvested shellfish and key ecological species within California.
-The project team will merge these syntheses with new social science data collected to understand factors that influence adaptive capacity in at-risk communities.
-This work is a collaborative effort by scientists from several disciplines, and has been informed by guidance from stakeholders and managers.
+The project team also assembled (and added to) ecological datasets on the effects of ocean acidification and other stressors for harvested shellfish and key ecological species within California to create a map of vulnerabilities.
+The project team merged these syntheses with new social science data collected to understand factors that influence adaptive capacity in at-risk communities.

+This work was a collaborative effort by scientists from several disciplines and has been informed by guidance from stakeholders and managers.
 Although California is at the forefront of science-based policy solutions, long-term planning will be required to prepare for the impacts of these perturbations to ocean chemistry.
-Thus, there is a critical need for California to have an integrated, transdisciplinary analysis vulnerability to ocean acidification.
-Understanding intertwined natural and social vulnerability requires analyses that are conducted in collaboration with decision makers, local communities, businesses, and stakeholders.
+This integrated, transdisciplinary analysis of vulnerability to ocean acidification can help inform ecosystem restoration, conservation and human adaptation in the face of climate change.

 Principal Investigators